da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

     <property name="connection.url">jdbc:postgresql://hostname:port/contentbroker</property>

-### ffmpeg.sh

-1. Download a fake glue [script](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/bash/ffmpeg.sh.fake)
-that will ensure you don't have to install ffmpeg for now.
-2. Rename it to ffmpeg.sh

 ## Install and test the software

 1. Download an installer for the newest stable version of the software from the